What's so special about the SOLARHOME?

 Aren't batteries dangerous, toxic, and bad for the environment?

 Greens Beach SOLARHOME uses sealed gel-type lead-acid batteries to store electricity so that it is available when the solar panels aren’t producing any.
 Properties of lead-acid batteries should not be confused with lithium-ion batteries, which have been more recently developed to provide lighter-weight storage for mobile devices and cars, and contain hazardous materials which are expensive and difficult to recycle or dispose.
 Lead-acid batteries are predominantly just lead and water enclosed in a plastic container.
 They are recyclable, and because of the value of lead, 99% of them are in fact recycled.
 In comparison, most other recyclable materials have an actual recycled rate far lower because of their low value.
 Gel lead-acid batteries are sealed, maintenance free, cannot leak, even if damaged, have no gaseous emissions, and are classified as non-hazardous for transport.
 There's more lead in the roof flashing and windows of an average old church (where it is actually exposed to the environment) than in a bank of household batteries.
-And despite claims to the contrary, the new Tesla Powerwall lithium-ion batteries for home storage are not (yet) suitable for a totally off-grid application.
+And despite claims to the contrary, the new Tesla Powerwall batteries are not (yet) suitable for a totally off-grid application; as with all lithium-ion home storage batteries currently available, they are designed to work with the grid.

 I've heard that batteries would be lucky to last 10 years, how can you claim that the Greens Beach SOLARHOME batteries will last 20 years?